OTHER LANGUAGES: German

 5. Recipe German Sauerbraten – Marinated Pot Roast and Tips for Side Dishes

-As side dishes and additions go well with sauerbraten: Potato dumplings, bread dumplings, napkin dumplings, spaetzle, ribbon noodles, mashed potatoes, celery puree, finger noodles, red cabbage or red cabbage, glazed carrots, savoy cabbage, Brussels sprouts, peas, glazed root vegetables, cranberries, raisins, glazed apple pieces.
+As side dishes and additions go well with sauerbraten: Potato dumplings, bread dumplings, napkin dumplings, spaetzle, ribbon noodles, mashed potatoes, celery puree, finger noodles, red cabbage or german blue cabbage, glazed carrots, savoy cabbage, Brussels sprouts, peas, glazed root vegetables, cranberries, raisins, glazed apple pieces.

 Varieties of Sauerbraten: The recipe below can be completed with cream fraiche and raisins.
 Another recipe shows how to prepare roast beef in a pot.